ember-learn/cli-guides/guides/advanced-use/stylesheets.md

 <!-- Needs an intro section and editing -->

-Ember CLI supports plain CSS out of the box.
+ember-cli supports plain CSS out of the box.
 You can add your CSS styles to `app/styles/app.css` and it will be served at `assets/application-name.css`.

 <!-- Ought to show how to import stylesheets from node_modules, or link to it in the guides if it's there -->